jupyterlab/jupyter-collaboration/README.md

 We welcome any and all contributions and ideas here!
 This is a big task and we will need as much help as we can get.

 We have a bi-weekly meeting call.
 Please come and join!
-All are welcome to come and just listen or discuss any work relatd to this project.
+All are welcome to come and just listen or discuss any work related to this project.
 They are also recorded and available here (TODO: create youtube channel).
 For the time, place, and notes, see [this hackmd](https://hackmd.io/@_4xc7QhhSHKODRQn1uiulw/BkV24I3qL/edit).

 ## Development